Zeyu-Li/functionally-set/README.md

     print (maxDiff nums)
 ```

-As you can see what can be done in 7 lines of Python can be done in 4 lines of Haskell.
+As you can see, what can be done in 7 lines of Python can be done in 4 lines of Haskell.

 For the Haskell solution, the steps are